-Mean gender pay gap Who earns more Median gender pay gap Who earns more Business services (All offices) 25.5% Ť 19.6% Ť Business services (London) 25.3% Ť 18.3% Ť Business services (Birmingham, Exeter & Manchester) 13.2% 38%
+Mean gender pay gap Who earns more Median gender pay gap Who earns more Business services (All offices) 19.3% Ť 16.9% Ť Business services (London) 15.4% Ť 6.5% Business services (Birmingham, Exeter & Manchester) 4.3% 10.9%

-It is a different picture in London however, where the gender pay gap for business services, is again the highest in the firm.
-This remains a concern and whilst our intention is to work hard to improve these figures, we have to acknowledge as we have done previously that this is likely to take a number of years to achieve.
+In London the pay gap has improved from 25.3% last year to 15.4% this year and it is our intention is to work hard to continue to improve these figures, acknowledging as we have done previously that this is likely to take a number of years to achieve.
 To do so would require not only increasing the number of women recruited or progressing into senior business services roles in London, something that will take some time to achieve, but significantly increasing the number of males recruited into the junior roles.
-Currently, 76.6% of the roles in the lowest pay quartile are performed by women, a figure that has actually increased by nearly 13% to that reported last year.
-Longer term efforts to even out the pay gap within business services may be achieved through offering apprenticeships across a number of our business service functions in addition to work experience and social mobility initiatives, with a view to encourage more men to join the firm in entry level administrative roles.
+Currently, 66.7% of the roles in the lowest pay quartile are performed by women, although this is nearly 10% less than that reported last year.
+Longer term efforts to even out the pay gap within business services may be achieved through continuing to offer apprenticeships across a number of our business service functions in addition to work experience and social mobility initiatives, with a view to encourage more men to join the firm in entry level administrative roles.